status-im/nimbus-eth1/premix/readme.md

 to prepare.
 The first requirement is a recent version of `geth` installed from [source](https://github.com/ethereum/go-ethereum/releases) or [binary](https://ethereum.github.io/go-ethereum/downloads/).
 The minimum required version is 1.8.18.
+Beware that version 1.8.x contains bugs in transaction tracer, upgrade it to 1.9.x soon after it has been released.
 Afterwards, you can run it with this command:

 ```bash
 geth --rpc --rpcapi eth,debug --syncmode full --gcmode=archive